cl-test-grid/cl-test-grid/agent/README.md

   child lisp process to execute some lisp code.
 Supports timeouts: if the child lisp process exceeds the specified timeout, it is killed and corresponding condition is signalled.
-- On top of it the function `complete-test-run` is build.
+- On top of it the function `complete-test-run` is built.
   It runs tests on the specified `lisp-exe` and quicklisp installation, and stores test results in a directory.
 If the testging process is interrupted and started again with the same output directory, it continues